 The picturesque hill town of Assisi, to the east of Perugia, is famous as the birthplace of St Francis, a 12th-century monk who founded the Franciscan order, devoted to achieving an 'abundance of the divine' through the practices of ascetism, poverty and chastity.
 Tourists and pilgrims flock to the bustling town for inspiration and worship, and a multitude of annual conferences, festivals and other religious activities.
+Assisi is a visual spectacle of shimmering white marble buildings perched halfway up Mount Subasio.
+The town is set against the backdrop of the towering 14th-century hill fortress of the Rocca Maggiore, a landmark with which to orientate oneself from inside the city's medieval ramparts.

-Approaching the town of Assisi is a visual spectacle of shimmering white marble buildings perched halfway up Mount Subasio.
-The town is set against the backdrop of the towering 14th-century hill fortress of the Rocca Maggiore, a landmark with which to orientate oneself from inside the city's medieval ramparts while on holiday.
-The most loved and visited church in Italy is the 13th-century Basilica di San Francesco, containing frescoes by Giotto commemorating the life of St Francis.
-Other notable works include paintings by Pietro Lorenzetti and Simone Martini's frescoes based on the life of St Martin.
-St Francis' tomb rests below the lower church, also worth visiting when on holiday on Assisi.
+One of the most loved and visited churches in Italy is the 13th-century Basilica di San Francesco, containing frescoes by Giotto commemorating the life of St Francis.
+Other notable works include paintings by Pietro Lorenzetti, and Simone Martini's frescoes based on the life of St Martin.
+St Francis' tomb rests below the lower church, also worth visiting when on holiday in Assisi.
 Almost all of the four million tourists who travel to Assisi each year come primarily to see the Basilica di San Francesco, but other popular sights include the 13th-century Basilica di Santa Chiara, the 12th-century Romanesque Duomo di San Rufino and the Eremo delle Carceri monastery, situated in the woodland outside the walls of Assisi.